-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: This proposed rule reissues the current regulations and establishes policy, assigns responsibilities, and implements the non-funding and nonreporting provisions of chapter 33 of 20 U.S.C., "The Individuals with Disabilities Education Act (IDEA)," in DoD for: provision of early intervention services (EIS) to infants and toddlers with disabilities and their families, as well as special education and related services to children with disabilities entitled under this part to receive education services from the DoD: implementation of a comprehensive, multidisciplinary program of EIS for infants and toddlers with disabilities and their families who, but for age, are eligible to be enrolled in DoD schools; provision of a free appropriate public education (FAPE), including special education and related services, for children with disabilities, as specified in their individualized education programs (IEP), who are eligible to enroll in DoD schools; and monitoring of DoD programs providing EIS, and special education and related services for compliance with this part; and establishes a DoD Coordinating Committee to recommend policies and provide compliance oversight for early intervention and special education.
+SUMMARY: This rule reissues the current regulations and: Establishes policy, assigns responsibilities, and implements the non-funding and non-reporting provisions in DoD for: Provision of early intervention services (EIS) to infants and toddlers with disabilities and their families, as well as special education and related services to children with disabilities entitled under this part to receive education services from the DoD; implementation of a comprehensive, multidisciplinary program of EIS for infants and toddlers with disabilities and their families who, but for age, are eligible to be enrolled in DoD schools; provision of a free appropriate public education (FAPE), including special education and related services, for children with disabilities, as specified in their individualized education programs (IEP), who are eligible to enroll in DoD schools; and monitoring of DoD programs providing EIS, and special education and related services for compliance with this part.
+This rule also establishes a DoD Coordinating Committee to recommend policies and provide compliance oversight for early intervention and special education.